 What to Expect

-Honolulu Airport operates three terminals: T1 which houses Hawaiian Airlines (interisland and U.S. Mainland flights), T2 which caters to all International flights and T3 which houses Mokulele Airlines only.
-All 3 terminals are inter-connected by regular “Wiki-Wiki” (quick-quick) bus service.
+Honolulu Airport operates three terminals: T1, which houses Hawaiian Airlines (interisland and U.S. Mainland flights); T2, which caters to all International flights; and T3, which houses Mokulele Airlines only.
+All three terminals are inter-connected by regular “Wiki-Wiki” (quick-quick) bus service.
 There are plenty of shops, restaurants, cafes, bars and services in the Overseas (main) terminal, but such options are extremely limited in the other two terminals.
-Free WiFi is available, though travellers report that service is only available in a limited area in the main terminal.
-For additional comfort, economy class passengers can pay to use one of the first-class airport lounges.
-See Airport Lounges in the guide below for locations and rates.
+Free WiFi is available, though travellers report that the service is only available in a limited area in the main terminal.
+For additional comfort, economy-class passengers can pay to use one of the first-class airport lounges.

 Sleeping in Honolulu Airport